-Thank you for reporting your concerns to the safeguarding team; we are grateful to you for taking the safety and welfare of our students seriously.
-Please fill in the below form, including as much detail as you can, and return it directly to the Head or DSL.
-Please refrain from discussing this concern with anyone other than the Head or DSL until the matter has been dealt with.
+Thank you for reporting your concerns; we are grateful to you for taking the safety and welfare of our students seriously.
+Please fill in the below form, including as much detail as you can, and return it directly to the Head.
+Please refrain from discussing this concern with anyone other than the Head until the matter has been dealt with.
 We ask that you keep all details, including the name staff member to whom the concern pertains, confidential.